aws-samples/eks-workshop-developers/website/docs/containers/python/multiarchitecture-image.md

 ## Cleanup

-To clean up created images run the following command:
+**Optionally**, if you want to stop the workshop at this point, run the following command to clean up created images:

 ```bash
 docker rmi -f $(docker images "${AWS_ACCOUNT_ID}.dkr.ecr.${AWS_REGION}.amazonaws.com/*" -q)